Congratulations on getting a pet! You’re in for a journey.

 These will come in handy when training your puppy, as they’re a great incentive.
 Besides, it will help build the bond between you two.

 Treats should be soft, easy to chew, and low in calories.
 Talk to your vet about recommendations, as it depends on your dog’s breed, size, and stage of life.

 Treats shouldn’t make up more than 10% of your dog’s diet.

-Wellness Natural Puppy Training Treats are a grain-free option in two delicious flavors — soft lamb with salmon and crunchy chicken with carrots.
+Wellness Natural Puppy Training Treats on Amazon are a grain-free option in two delicious flavors — soft lamb with salmon and crunchy chicken with carrots.